-- A. Since the Consent Agreement was executed in May of 1997, some of the circumstances involving the project (the "Project") approved by the Consent Agreement have changed. - B. On or about December 15, 1999, the Project, known as the "Red Hawk Wildlife Preserve," was partitioned pursuant to arbitration.
+- A. Since the Consent Agreement was executed in May of 1997, some of the circumstances involving the project (the "Project") approved by the Consent Agreement have changed. - Preserve," was partitioned pursuant to arbitration.
 Developer under this Agreement is the successor-in-interest in and to that portion of the Project property reflected on Exhibit "2" (the "MacDonald Parcel of the Project").
-The remaining portion of the Project is referred to interchangeably herein as the "Nielsen Parcel of the Project" or the "Ridges at Redhawk Parcel." - C. The Amendment to the Consent Agreement is intended to modify certain aspects of the Consent Agreement as they affect the MacDonald Parcel of the Project. - D. Except as amended and modified by this Amendment or inconsistent with the terms and provisions hereof, it is the intent of the parties that all other terms and provisions of the Consent Agreement shall remain in full force and effect.
+The remaining portion of the Project is referred to interchangeably herein as the "Nielsen Parcel of the Project" or the "Ridges at Redhawk Parcel." - The Amendment to the Consent Agreement is intended to modify certain aspects of the Consent Agreement as they affect the MacDonald Parcel of the Project. - D. Except as amended and modified by this Amendment or inconsistent with the terms and provisions hereof, it is the intent of the parties that all other terms and provisions of the Consent Agreement shall remain in full force and effect.